WELCOME TO SCORESHEET FANTASY BASEBALL

 Lineup cards that make it easy

 Scoresheet has designed lineup cards that do not require you to turn in a new lineup every time an injury occurs - you simply list your backup players in the order you want them to play, and your starters are automatically substituted for if they miss games.
 However, if and when you want to make a strategy change, you certainly can.
 As long as you use our website's lineup card feature to make changes, there is no charge for turning in new lineups.
-If you want to turn in lineup changes by postal mail, fax or e-mail, you can do so for either a $3 charge (for changes to either pitching or hitting) or a $5 charge (for changes to both sides).
-There is NO charge for trades or for picking up players during the season.
+Also, there is NO charge for trades or for picking up players during the season.

 Running a great fantasy baseball game is our focus